smyyhzai/ID_Assignment2/README.md

 ## Features

-- Navigation bar that sticks to the top at every page✔️
+- Navigation bar that sticks to the top at every page
 - Responsive website and usable on mobile

 Home page

-- Slideshow of clothes✔️
+- Slideshow of clothes
-- Home page with categories of clothings available✔️
+- Home page with categories of clothings available

 Product page

-- Product page shows all products available✔️
+- Product page shows all products available
-- Buttons to filter type of products✔️
+- Buttons to filter type of products
-- Search bar to filter products s
-- Add to cart allows users to add the products to their cart at the bottom right of the screen ✔️
+- Add to cart allows users to add the products to their cart at the bottom right of the screen
-- If user is not logged in, they will be redirected to login page when they checkout ✔️
+- If user is not logged in, they will be redirected to login page when they checkout
-- If user is logged in, they can check out ✔️
+- If user is logged in, they can check out

 Checkout page (from the cart)

-- Billing address form and payment information ✔️
+- Billing address form and payment information
+- If user is not logged in, they will be redirected to login page
+- If user is logged in, they will be able to checkout and directed to the reviews page

 Checkout successful (from checkout page)

-- Allows users to checkout and leave a review of their shopping experience ✔️
+- Allows users to checkout and leave a review of their shopping experience
-- Lottie animation used to show users that their order is successful (animation of tick)✔️
+- Lottie animation used to show users that their order is successful (animation of tick)
-- Buttons to let user choose to continue shopping, go back to home or collect rewards✔️
+- Buttons to let user choose to continue shopping, go back to home or collect rewards

 Rewards page